-- if you would like to receive support or advice from other mentors, contact program coordinators to arrange you meeting/contact with other mentors (possibility of short-term mentoring internships in cooperation with the European network of mentoring programs in academia and research eument-net the up-to-date list of membership programs can be found on the website www.eument-net.eu) - if there is a situation in your mentoring relationship that you may not want to address with your mentee, contact program coordinators; also in case of any other queries - we are here for you
+- if you would like to receive support or advice from other mentors, contact program coordinators to arrange you meeting/contact with other mentors - if there is a situation in your mentoring relationship that you may not want to address with your mentee, contact program coordinators; also in case of any other queries - we are here for you

 If you are interested in getting in touch with experienced mentors from foreign academic and research institutions, we can mediate contact for you.
-Please see the section List of eument-net members and let us know from which mentoring programs your mentor should be.
+Please see the section List of eument-net members (or eument-net website www.eument-net.eu) and let us know from which mentoring programs your mentor should be.
 Some institutions offer short internships for mentors and cover travel expenses.